RobertAhlin/rpg-p3/README.md

   - <a href="#surface">Surface</a>
 - <a href="#technologies">Technologies</a>
 - <a href="#features">Features</a>
-- <a href="#finalising">Finalising</a>
+- <a href="#finalizing">Finalizing</a>
 - <a href="#more-features">More Features</a>
 - <a href="#testing">Testing</a>
   - <a href="#bugs">Bugs</a>
 - <a href="#deployment">Deployment</a>
 - <a href="#credits">Credits</a>
-  - <a href="#acknowledgements">Acknowledgements</a>
+  - <a href="#acknowledgments">Acknowledgments</a>

 # <a id="demo"></a>Demo

 The live link to Heroku can be found here - <a href="https://rpg-p3-40e9a3ed28c2.herokuapp.com/" target="_blank">https://rpg-p3-40e9a3ed28c2.herokuapp.com/</a>

-The idea for this project it to make a playable textbased role playing game with a really humorous twist.
+The idea for this project it to make a playable textbased role-playing game with a really humorous twist.
 I kind of had a story in my head, but to save time on writing text, I used ChatGPT to generate the text.
 I've edited some to make it fit more to the game play.

 # <a id="user-experience"></a>User Experience